0xor1/data_model_perf_test/main/Godeps/_workspace/src/github.com/robsix/data_model_perf_test/Readme.md

 + MySql 5.7 (community edition)
 + Neo4j 3.0.4 (community edition)

-The configuration of the tests is all in the main function in main/main.go, the current configuration assumes you have:
+The configuration of the tests is in the main function in main/main.go, the current configuration assumes you have:

 + Neo4j database running and accessible at `"bolt://neo4j:root@localhost:7687"`
 + MySql server running with a blank database `dmpt` and accessible at `"root:root@tcp(localhost:3306)/dmpt?multiStatements=true"`